-- 2. Records the impact of the distribution to our current owners of the ownership interest currently held by Hannon Armstrong of HA EnergySource Holdings, LLC, which owns a minority equity stake in a geothermal power project developer, that we determined would not be suitable for inclusion as part of our plan to continue our business as a REIT. - 3.
+- 2. Eliminates the loss from equity method investment in affiliate from the income statement as a result of the distribution to our current owners of the ownership interest currently held by Hannon Armstrong of HA EnergySource Holdings, LLC, which owns a minority equity stake in a geothermal power project developer, that we determined would not be suitable for inclusion as part of our plan to continue our business as a REIT.
+Also, reflects the payment of the \$3.4 million accrued capital contribution. - 3.
 Represents the proceeds of this offering, net of estimated transaction costs associated with this offering. - 4.
-Represents the retirement, through the application of a portion of the net proceeds of this offering, of the notes that financed retain a larger portion of the economics of these projects. - 5.
-Represents the repayment of our existing credit facility and the related decrease in the interest expense.
+Represents the retirement, through the application of a portion of the net proceeds of this offering, of the notes that financed retain a larger portion of the economics of these projects.
+Included in other interest expense is the recordation of an expense of amount paid for the debt repurchased and the book value of the debt on our balance sheet.